First look at Dan Levy and Luke Evans in 'vulnerable' gay drama Good Grief

 When Marc’s world shatters, his best friends, Thomas (Himesh Patel) and Sophie (Ruth Negga), rally around him as the three embark on a “soul-searching” trip to Paris which “reveals some hard but tender truths they each needed to face.”

-Good Grief‘s first look images share a snapshot of what to expect for Levy’s feature debut.
+Good Grief‘s trailer and first look images share a snapshot of what to expect for Levy’s feature debut.

 One image captures an intimate moment between Marc and Oliver as they both lean in for a kiss.
 Another still shows Marc, Sophie and Thomas at a celebration.
 We also get a portrait of Sophie looking off into the distance and a devastated-looking Marc looking into the mirror.
 Finally, there is a behind-the-scenes glimpse of Levy in director mode.